keithalewis/papers/ts.md

 [DefinitelyTyped](http://definitelytyped.org/) maintains
 definition files for many popular JavaScript packages.

 Anders Hejlsberg was involved with creating TypeScript at Microsoft so you will see C# influnences.
-This short note is meant for experienced developers and is not a substitute for the excellennt [Tutorial](http://www.typescriptlang.org/docs/tutorial.html).
+This short note is meant for experienced developers and is not a substitute for the excelent [Tutorial](http://www.typescriptlang.org/docs/tutorial.html).

 ## Types

-Types are first-class objects in TypeScript.
+Types are first class objects in TypeScript.
 The expression `name:T` indicates variable `name` has type `T`.
-The _basic types_ are `number`, `string`, `boolean`, `array`, `any`, `void`, and `enum`.
+The _primitive types_ are `number`, `string`, `boolean`, `array`, `any`, `void`, and `enum`.

 _Object types_ are syntactically similar
 to JSON objects with keys being variable names and values being types.
-They can be recursive, just like JSON objects, and optional variables are denoted by `name?:T`.
+They can be recursive, just like JSON objects.
+Optional variables are denoted by `name?:T`.
-Object types are compared _structurally_, which is just a fancy way of saying duck typing.
+Object types are compared _structurally_.
 A subtype contains all the variable names and corresponding types that are in the supertype.

 ## Interface and Class
 An `interface` is a named object type.
 A `class` that `implements` an